Summary

 This document is produced by Eastspring Investments (Singapore) Limited and issued in:

-The European Economic Area (for professional clients only), the UK (professional clients only) and Switzerland (for qualified investors only) by Eastspring Investments (Luxembourg) S.A., 26, Boulevard Royal, 2449 Luxembourg, Grand-Duchy of Luxembourg, registered with the Registre de Commerce et des Sociétés (Luxembourg), Register No B 173737.
+European Economic Area (for professional clients only) and Switzerland (for qualified investors only) by Eastspring Investments (Luxembourg) S.A., 26, Boulevard Royal, 2449 Luxembourg, Grand-Duchy of Luxembourg, registered with the Registre de Commerce et des Sociétés (Luxembourg), Register No B 173737.

 The afore-mentioned entities are hereinafter collectively referred to as Eastspring Investments.

+The views and opinions contained herein are those of the author, and may not necessarily represent views expressed or reflected in other Eastspring Investments’ communications.
 This document is solely for information purposes and does not have any regard to the specific investment objective, financial situation and/or particular needs of any specific persons who may receive this document.
 This document is not intended as an offer, a solicitation of offer or a recommendation, to deal in shares of securities or any financial instruments.
-It is a marketing communication and it may not be published, circulated, reproduced or distributed without the prior written consent of Eastspring Investments.
+It may not be published, circulated, reproduced or distributed without the prior written consent of Eastspring Investments.
+Reliance upon information in this document is at the sole discretion of the reader.
+Please carefully study the related information and/or consult your own professional adviser before investing.

-Investment involves risk.
-Past performance and the predictions, projections, or forecasts on the economy, securities markets or the economic trends of the markets are not necessarily indicative of the future or likely performance of Eastspring Investments or any of the funds managed by Eastspring Investments.
+Investment involves risks.
+Past performance of and the predictions, projections, or forecasts on the economy, securities markets or the economic trends of the markets are not necessarily indicative of the future or likely performance of Eastspring Investments or any of the funds managed by Eastspring Investments.

 Information herein is believed to be reliable at time of publication.
+Data from third party sources may have been used in the preparation of this material and Eastspring Investments has not independently verified, validated or audited such data.
 Where lawfully permitted, Eastspring Investments does not warrant its completeness or accuracy and is not responsible for error of facts or opinion nor shall be liable for damages arising out of any person’s reliance upon this information.
 Any opinion or estimate contained in this document may subject to change without notice.

-Eastspring Investments (excluding JV companies) companies are ultimately wholly-owned/indirect subsidiaries/associate of Prudential plc of the United Kingdom.
-Eastspring Investments companies (including JV’s) and Prudential plc are not affiliated in any manner with Prudential Financial, Inc., a company whose principal place of business is in the United States of America or with Prudential Assurance Company Limited, a subsidiary of M&G plc, a company incorporated in the United Kingdom.
+Eastspring Investments companies (excluding joint venture companies) are ultimately wholly owned/indirect subsidiaries of Prudential plc of the United Kingdom.
+Eastspring Investments companies (including joint venture companies) and Prudential plc are not affiliated in any manner with Prudential Financial, Inc., a company whose principal place of business is in the United States of America or with the Prudential Assurance Company Limited, a subsidiary of M&G plc (a company incorporated in the United Kingdom).